heartbeatsjp/go-ratticcli/README.md

 # Usage

-- list: list Creds
+- `list`: list Creds
+    - If cache expired, reload runs in background.
+While fetching new cred(for cache), command will not exit.
+    - If you never want to use stole cache, run `reload` just before `list`
-- show: show Cred
+- `show`: show Cred
-- reload: reload Creds
+- `reload`: reload Creds

 Typical usecase : use with [peco](https://github.com/peco/peco)